These pickled red onions are as flavorful as they are easy! This easy pickled red onion recipe is the perfect topping to almost any dish!

 Pickling is so underrated.
-Most of us love pickles which are in fact pickled cucumbers, but have you ever tried pickled red onions?
-These thinly sliced onions are perfect for topping some of your favorite dishes.
-They are so good in fact, I was literally eating them out of the jar by themselves.
+Most of us love pickles, which are in fact pickled cucumbers, but have you ever tried pickled red onions?
+These thinly sliced red onions are perfect for topping some of your favorite dishes.

 Pickling starts with picking your vegetable to pickle.
 Red onion is probably the second most common, but you can pickle just about any vegetable: green beans, carrots, jalapeños, cauliflower, the list goes on!
 For the red onion we are going to cut it into half moon slices.

 The easiest way to do this is with a mandoline, but please don’t shave your finger off at my expense.
 Exercise extreme care and use the guard, or you can just thinly slice using a knife.